-The Company has a limited history of operations and has only conducted early-stage work on the Properties.
-There are currently no known commercial quantities of mineral reserves on the Properties.
+The Company has a limited history of operations and has only conducted early-stage work on the Toiyabe Property and Mulloy Property.
+There are no known commercial quantities of mineral reserves on the Toiyabe Property or Mulloy Property.
 To the extent that the Company has a negative operating cash flow in future periods, the Company may need to allocate a portion of its cash reserves to fund such negative operating cash flow.
 The Company may also be required to raise additional funds through the issuance of equity or debt securities.
 If the Company is unable to generate revenues or obtain such additional financing, any investment in the Company may be lost.